Byte-Sized-9515/DeepSeek-Remote/README.md

 - Flask

 <h1>Setup Process</h1>
+I am useing DeepSeek-R1:14b in server.py.
+Change this to the actual LLM you want to access remotely.
+To see your installed LLMs in Ollama run `ollama list`.

  - Start a cloudflared tunnel to any port >1024.
 I will be using 1194
    - `cloudflared tunnel --url localhost:1198`